programmfabrik/coffeescript-ui/README.md

         'CUI': "coffeescript-ui" // or "coffeescript-ui/public/cui.js" (for development) })
     ...
 ]
 ```

 ## Build

 The first step is to download all dependencies with *npm install*

 After that, it's necessary to run one of the following build commands

 - **npm run build**: Builds the default version for development
 - **npm run build:production**: Builds the default version for production (minified, no sourcemaps)
 - **npm run build:watch**: Builds the default version and watch for changes
+- **npm run build:all**: Builds one of each version (minified JS and CSS. "cui.min.js" | "cui.js" can be required in the final build, see makefile. "cui.js" is used in the DEMO.)

 # Deprecated:
-- **npm run build:minify**: Builds the minified version
+- **npm run build:min**: Builds the minified version, run **npm run build:production** instead
-- **npm run build:all**: Builds one of each version

 You will find the bundled file inside **public** folder.